SELVARAJANTESTER/scrapup-prod/snapshots/preprod_2/README.md

 # Scrapup
 Scrapup web
 =======
-ScrapCollect - Local Backend + Frontend
+PickMyScrap - Local Backend + Frontend

 This package contains a demo frontend and a lightweight Express backend that integrates with Firebase Firestore when a service account JSON is provided.